M66B/FairEmail/FAQ.md

 <a name="faq31"></a>
 **(31) How can I use the provided shortcuts?**

-There are shortcuts available to:

-* compose a new message to a favorite contact
+There are shortcuts available to compose a new message to a favorite contact.
-* setup accounts, identities, etc

 Shortcuts require Android 7.1 Nougat or later.
 The usage of shortcuts is explained [here](https://support.google.com/android/answer/2781850).